ontox-project/Llemy/README.md

 ## Example Questions

-- List three specific inhibitors of CD36 and tell me which general molecular processes would be mainly impaired
-- Tell me an alternative to FATP2 if I want to test for the functionality of bile canalicular efflux
-- What protein or protein combinations should I measure if I want to assess HDL secretion?
-- In what organelle are fatty acids mainly stored in a cell system not expressing FABP1?
+- What is the scope of this map?
+Give me a brief summary of the biology represented.
+- What is the overall scope of the disease map (molecular, cellular, tissue, or organism-level)?
-- What are the differential molecular processes inhibited when PPAR alpha and PPAR gamma are inhibited?
+- What are the inputs, regulators, and phenotypic outputs of this system?
-- Is PPAR alpha involved in the uptake of fatty acids?
-- How is BSEP related to fatty acid beta oxidation?
+- Which triggers initiate the possible pathological response represented by this map, and which drivers maintain it?
+- Which regulatory checkpoints limit over-activation of the pathways leading to pathological phenotypes?
-- How does FATP1 inhibition in the liver affect the homeostasis of cholesterol?
+- How does the microenvironment (inflammatory and metabolic) modulate core pathways?
-- Which cell types should I include in an in vitro model of steatohepatitis?
-- What is the abundance of FATP transporters in the liver?
-- Is valproic acid inhibitor of OTG2?
+- Are there any inter-organelle interactions (nucleus, mitochondria, membrane, ER) mapped?
+- Which stress pathways (DNA damage, ER stress, oxidative stress, unfolded protein response) are represented in the map?
+- Which sentinel nodes serve as proxies for system state?
+- Does the map capture temporal aspects (e.g. early vs late disease stages)?
+- Is the mapped system tissue- or cell-type specific?
+Or are there multiple tissues or cell-types represented?

 ## Project Structure

 ```
-LLMapperino/
-├── .env                  # Environment variables (API keys)
+Llemy/
 ├── requirements.txt      # Project dependencies
 ├── README.md             # This file
 ├── Dockerfile            # Docker build instructions
 ├── .dockerignore         # Files to ignore when building Docker image
+├── config.py             # Helper functions to prompt for API keys
+├── __init__.py           # To make it a python package
 ├── minerva_client.py     # MINERVA API client
-├── perplexity_client.py  # Perplexity API client
+├── minerva_utils.py      # Helper functions to get MINERVA public projects list and structure links to maps in LLM answer
 ├── workflow.py           # LangChain agent workflow
-└── app.py                # Streamlit UI application
+└── app.py                # Main page of the Streamlit UI application
+└── pages                 # multi-page app
+   └── Consent.py         # informed consent information
+   └── Instructions.py    # instructions to use the app
+└── logs                  # to record feedback ; optional. also logs carbon usage and processing time
+└── .streamlit
+   └── config.toml        # Streamlit config file

 ```

 ## Troubleshooting

-- **Missing API Keys**: Ensure all API keys are correctly set in the `.env` file
 - **Module Import Errors**: Verify that all dependencies are installed correctly
 - **API Timeouts**: The application includes retry logic for API calls, but persistent timeouts may indicate API service issues
 - **Memory Issues**: For complex queries, ensure your system has sufficient memory